1963 conclave: Balloting

-Under the latest rules, election required the votes of two-thirds of those voting, in this case 54.
+Under the latest rules, election required the votes of two-thirds of those voting, in this case 53. (two-thirds rounded when not evenly divisible by 3).
 No ballots were taken on the first day, then two each morning and two each afternoon.
 Because there had been confusion at the last conclave in 1958 over the color of the smoke used to indicate whether a pope had been elected, the smoke would be supplemented with electric lights.

 The results of the first four ballots were signaled with black smoke on 20 June at 11:54 am and 5:47 pm.
 Each time, the smoke appeared white at first.

 Some reform-minded cardinals initially voted for Leo Joseph Suenens of Mechelen-Brussels and Franz König of Vienna to make the point that the pope does not have to be Italian.
 Other reports said that conservative cardinals attempted to block Montini's election in the early balloting.
-Due to the apparent deadlock, Cardinal Montini proposed to withdraw himself from being considered but was silenced by Giovanni Urbani the Patriarch of Venice.
+Due to the apparent deadlock, Cardinal Montini proposed to withdraw himself from being considered but was silenced by Giovanni Urbani, the Patriarch of Venice.
 Another cardinal, Gustavo Testa, an old friend of John XXIII, lost his temper in the Chapel and demanded that the intransigents stop impeding Montini's path.

 By the fourth ballot on 20 June, according to Time magazine, Montini needed only four more votes to obtain the required number of votes.
 He was elected on the fifth ballot on the morning of 21 June.
 When asked by Eugène Tisserant whether he accepted his election, Montini replied, "Accepto, in nomine Domini" ("I accept, in the name of the Lord") and chose the name Paul VI.

 At 11:22 am, white smoke rose from the chimney of the Sistine Chapel, signifying the election of a new pope.
 Alfredo Ottaviani, in his capacity as the senior cardinal deacon, announced Montini's election in Latin.
 Before Ottaviani had even finished saying Montini's name, the crowd beneath the balcony of St. Peter's Basilica erupted into applause.

 Pope Paul VI appeared on the balcony shortly afterwards to give his first blessing.
 On this occasion, Paul VI chose not to give the traditional Urbi et Orbi blessing but instead imparted the shorter episcopal blessing as his first apostolic blessing.